Great Crisis of Capitalism - A Second Great Transformation?

 The lecture series aims to promote a discussion of general and specific aspects of contemporary capitalist transformations.
 It is a joint initiative of Berlin-based scholars from various academic institutions working in diverse areas related to (international) political economy and comparative capitalism.

-Lecture by S.M.
+S.M.
 Amadae, University of Helsinki

 Benjamin Braun, Max-Planck-Institut für Gesellschaftsforschung, Köln